 If you only ever attend one ski festival in your lifetime, then it would have to be Rock the Pistes.
 It is an annual ski music festival held in March for a week, across the Portes Du Soleil.
 Each resort hosts a series of both indoor and outdoor events, with the drawcard being the on-piste concerts.

 I was lucky enough to attend Rock the Pistes for a few days in the VIP section.
-I got to experience exactly what it is like to attend a concert at high altitude.
-I had such a wonderful time, the atmosphere was electric, the bands were great and the views across the Alps as your backdrop were stunning.
+I got to experience exactly what it is like to attend a concert at a high altitude.
+It was such a wonderful time, the atmosphere was electric, the bands were great and the views across the Alps as your backdrop were stunning.
 There is no doubt in my mind that this one of the best ski festivals in Europe.

 Portes Du Soleil